An international organisation for all those interested in lesser traditional buildings

 Training Conferences

-The Vernacular Architecture Group offered a short weekend conference in September 2023 aimed at those who are new to looking at vernacular buildings and/or would like the opportunity to learn more.
-The format was based on visits to buildings rather than papers.
-There was an emphasis on introducing people to examining buildings, covering basic vocabulary, some of the typical forms of vernacular buildings and how we go about investigating them.
-The conference focused on buildings in Ashwell, a small village in Hertfordshire full of fascinating buildings, visited as part of the VAG Spring Conference in 2017.
-We hope to offer further training conferences in future years.
+The Vernacular Architecture Group offers occasional short weekend conferences aimed at those who are new to looking at vernacular buildings and/or would like the opportunity to learn more.
+The format is based on visits to buildings rather than papers.
+There is an emphasis on introducing people to examining buildings, covering basic vocabulary, some of the typical forms of vernacular buildings and how we go about investigating them.
 Conference enquiries: please email training-conference@vag.org.uk.

 Members' Meetings